lorforlinux/docs.beagleboard.io/books/beaglebone-cookbook/01basics/basics.rst

 --------

 You've modified the state of your Bone in a way that you'd like to preserve or share.
+Note, this doesn't apply to boards that don't have onboard flash (PocketBeagle and BeagleY-AI).

 Solution
 ---------